 RealStyle | Real Hermès Belt

-A genuine Hermès belt consists of two pieces of leather, which have been stitched down perfectly by a machine.
-On the belt itself, you should find three holes spaced evenly on the tapered end, and one hole on the other to affix the buckle.
-Sometimes people will punch extra holes into their belts, but there should never be fewer than three.
-Due to wear and customization, they may not look consistent, but the spacing and shape of the holes should generally be immaculate.
+When examining the belt itself, you should find three evenly spaced holes on the tapered end, and one hole on the other end to affix the buckle.
+It’s worth noting that some individuals may customize their belts by adding extra holes, but there should never be fewer than three holes.
+Though wear and customization may lead to some variation in appearance, the spacing and shape of the holes should generally exhibit a high level of precision.

 Hermès H Belt Hardware